redhat-openstack/website/source/uncategorized/instack-faq.html.md

 ## How do deploy my overcloud with new images?

 To deploy new overcloud images, you'll need a clean working directory.
 Either delete or move the files, or use a different working directory.
-You can either build new images locally using [instack-build-images](README-build-images.md) or download new images using `instack-prepare-for-overcloud`.
+You can either build new images locally using `instack-build-images` or download new images using `instack-prepare-for-overcloud`.
 The `instack-prepare-for-overcloud` script will delete images from glance if they are already present.
+If you have a running overcloud, you'll need to delete it before moving on.
 Continue at Step 3. in [ Deploying an RDO Overcloud with Instack ](Deploying an RDO Overcloud with Instack).

 ## How do I delete an overcloud?